codenvy/codenvy/docs/_docs/white-labels/introduction-white-labels.md

 #remove this section
 <che-footer id="codenvyfooter" che-support-help-path="{{branding.helpPath}}" che-support-help-title="{{branding.helpTitle}}" che-support-email="{{branding.supportEmail}}" che-product-name="Codenvy" ng-show="waitingLoaded && !showIDE"></che-footer>
 ```
 Alternatively you can leave the widget but change the link to point to your own organization's email by changing the `helpPath` and `supportEmail` attributes in the [product.json](dashboard/src/assets/branding/product.json) file.

 # Creating Custom Assemblies
+See dedicated [documentation](../../docs/custom-assemblies/) other section here.